sungyoungmoon/sungyoung/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of California, San Diego
+  - name: University of California, San Diego ucsd
     url: https://ucsd.edu/

 # Short bio (displayed in user profile at end of posts)